roidrage/scalarium-riak/README.md

 * [Twitter me](http://twitter.com/roidrage)
 * Email: <mathias@basho.com>

 * Additionally because of that there is *NO SUPPORT* for this recipe by Scalarium at this time.
-If you have any problems with this reciple please open an issue, add a comment.
+If you have any problems with this recipe please open an issue, add a comment.
 If you open a ticket regarding this cookbook you will be directed to this Github repository to open an issue.

 [1]: http://wiki.basho.com